altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 <h5>Boot Linux</h5>
 1\.
 Power down the board.

 2\.
-Set MSEL dipswitch SW27 to QSPI: OFF-ON-ON-OFF
+Set MSEL dipswitch SW27 to ASX4 (QSPi): OFf-ON-ON-OFF

 3\.
 Power up the board

 4\.
 Board will boot to Linux.
 Enter `root` as username, no password will be requested

-### HPS Test BOard
+### HPS Test Board

-This section presents how to use HPS Test BOard to boot from SD card.
+This section presents how to use HPS Test Board to boot from SD card.

 #### Booting from SD Card
 <hr/>